kevinchau/PoliteReview/README.md

 * Your iTunes App ID is a string of numbers, found in iTunes connect.
 * Trigger count is the minimum number of times your app has been launched before any alerts are shown.
 If no value is specified, it will default to 5.

-In any ViewController, you can request a review by calling `RequestPoliteReview().request()`.
+In any ViewController, you can request a review by calling `requestPoliteReview()`.
 PoliteReview will determine if an alert will be shown.

 Example: